 - Help build models of language acquisition

 - Assist in development of new analytic methods based on machine learning

 - The program will last 10 weeks (tentatively June 11 - August 17).

 - The position is full-time (up to a 40 hour work week).

 - The lab is located on the main campus of Boston College, which allows full access to the many opportunities in the city of Boston.

-- Students should be current undergraduate students with a major in Psychology or a related field.
+- Students should be current undergraduate students with a major in Psychology, Computer Science, or a related field.